Wellness and Nutrition Program: Promoting Healthy Eating and Active Play

 What do we provide?

 Carter Angel, our nutrition coordinator, cooks all the meals and snacks in our newly remodeled kitchen.
-We do our best to incorporate our menus into the nutrition lessons throughout the week.
+Chef Carter works hard to provide scratch-to-table, simple whole foods and to limit refined sugar and processed foods on our menu.
+We incorporate our menus into the nutrition lessons throughout the week.

 Some of the children’s favorite recipes include: